hereforthezoo/Zooey/content/three-subtle-ways-to-show-your-zoo-pride.md

 This one's ideal for that post-pandemic convention or meetup you've been itching to attend for a while now.

-Whether you go or the blue-white-purple or the brown-green-blue variation of the zoopride flag, there's endless ways in which you can introduce these color combinations in your accessories such as wristbands, necklaces or hair bands.
+Whether you go for the blue-white-purple or the brown-green-blue variation of the zoopride flag, there's endless ways in which you can introduce these color combinations in your accessories such as wristbands, necklaces or hair bands.
 The same can be said for clothing combinations such as brown hat, green shirt and blue jeans pants!
 Subtle, deniable but one more way in which you can express yourself.

 How subtle you are with these color combinations is up to you and while there is a certain risk involved, it's worth mentioning that these small exercises of expression of one's identity can be empowering and have a noticeable positive effect on your mood.